-We generated \$7.1 million of cash from our investing activities during 2018.
-We received net proceeds of \$41.2 million from the divestment of certain subsidiaries (primarily Solidscape) and from the divestment of our minority equity interest in LPW.
-We used \$23.4 million of cash primarily to purchase property and equipment.
+We used \$69.5 million of cash for our investing activities during 2019.
+We used \$22.5 million to purchase property and equipment.
 Our principal property and equipment investments were for our new building complex under construction in Rehovot, Israel.
 The new facility in Rehovot, Israel, which will contain two buildings, houses our Israeli headquarters, research and development facilities and certain go to market activities.
 We entered the first building in January 2017.
-Other equipment purchases were primarily for the enhancement of our manufacturing capabilities to support new solution offerings.
-In addition, we used \$13.0 million of cash for investments in certain unconsolidated entities.
+Other equipment purchases were primarily targeted at enhancing our manufacturing capabilities to support new solution offerings.
+In addition, we used \$15.3 million of cash for investments in certain unconsolidated entities and \$28.3 million for investment in short-term bank deposits.